ctnava/rxtechnotes/law/hipaa.md

 #### 🧾 Release of Information (ROI)

 Patient authorization for PHI disclosure must be documented via a **valid ROI form**.
-Valid authorization includes:
+These are typically used to transfer PHI to another healthcare facility or patient personal use.
+Valid authorization requests include:

 - Specific description of the information
 - Name of recipient
 - Expiration date or event
 - Signature and date

-> 📌 Typically used to transfer PHI to another healthcare facility or patient personal use
+> 📌 Generally speaking, do not provide information to anyone unless specifically directed by the pharmacist

 ### 🛡️ HIPAA Security Rule